dbuenzli/vg/db/README.md

 due to differences in renderer expressiveness and purposes this may not be possible or desirable.

-Well written and appealing BSD3 licensed contributions showing Vg's expressiveness are gladly accepted.
+Well written and appealing ISC licensed contributions showing Vg's expressiveness are gladly accepted.
 They will however have to suit Vg's author taste...
 Follow the instructions below.